uyuni-project/uyuni-rfc/accepted/00104-enhanced-ansible-support.md

         .
         .
     ```
-    This way we'd only have to do one single salt execution per control node.
+    This way we'd only have to do one single Salt execution per control node.
 We would then parse the output and compile it into a list of systems.
 This list will be used to add/remove the `ansible_managed` entitlement from systems registered in Uyuni.

 # Drawbacks
 [drawbacks]: #drawbacks